-You’ve been told that there was some unfavorable information discovered during your security clearance investigation/re-investigation and your clearance has been revoked or initially denied; Now what?
-First, stay calm, over 98% of security clearances that are applied for are ultimately granted.
-Additionally there are several things that the attorneys at Crisp and Associates Military Law can help you do to try to fix this situation and better your chances of getting a favorable clearance determination.
+If unfavorable information is discovered during the initial investigation or subsequent periodic investigations, you may receive an Intent to Deny or Intent to Revoke notification.
+If you receive one of these notifications, stay calm.
+Over 97% of security clearances that are applied for are ultimately granted.
+Additionally, there are several things that the attorneys at Crisp and Associates Military Law can help you do to address the situation and better your chances of receiving a favorable clearance determination.